Who are we?

 The Supersite community is composed of globally dispersed scientists studying these high risk volcanic or seismic regions (the Supersites and Natural Laboratories).
 New scientific results are promoted thorough free access to a large quantity of satellite and ground-based data, contributed by the CEOS space agencies and by local monitoring agencies.
 The local scientific institutions have a lead role at each Supersite, and provide the most efficient communication channel towards the decision-makers.

-Supersite communities directly involved in the development of the EVER-EST VRE includes the governing body of the GSNL initiative and the scientific communities at Mt.
-Etna, Campi Flegrei/Vesuvius, and the Iceland volcanoes.
-Further Supersite communities will also be involved in the later stages of the project to provide an independent assessment of the EVER-EST virtual research environment.
+The governing body of the GSNL initiative and the scientific communities of the Mt.
+Etna, the Campi Flegrei/Vesuvius, and the Iceland volcano Supersites are directly involved in the EVER-EST VRE development.
+During the demonstration further Supersite communities will be engaged, to ensure an independent assessment of the VRE.